bem-archive/bem-articles/yandex-frontend-dev/yandex-frontend-dev.en.md

 Each line in the file refers to a particular block.

-##CSS and JavaScript flattening with Borschik
+##CSS and JavaScript flattening with borschik

 Don't be confused with an unfamiliar `include` instruction.
 Of course, we are not going to supply a browser with such a strange file but flatten each include.